 ### Course Fees

 Expect to pay between €120 and €250 per week for a standard General English course at a decent school.
-Premium schools with smaller classes and native British teachers — like Maltalingua, which keeps classes to a maximum of 12 students — tend to sit at the higher end of that range.
+Premium schools with smaller classes and native and near-native English teachers, like Maltalingua, which keeps classes to a maximum of 12 students, tend to sit at the higher end of that range.
 Intensive or exam preparation courses cost more.

 ### Living Costs

-Malta is cheaper than the UK, Ireland, or Australia, but it’s not a bargain.
+Malta is cheaper than the UK, Ireland, or Australia, but it isn’t a bargain.
 St. Julian’s, where most language schools are based, is the most expensive area.

 • Public transport: €26 per month (student card available)